CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/working-with-sap-business-one-web-client.md

 # Working with SAP Business One Web Client

 The CompuTec Web Client Start is an essential tool for integrating plugins and extending the functionality of the SAP Business One Web Client.
-It enables seamless interaction between AppEngine plugins and SAP Business One solutions, offering users enhanced capabilities for managing their ERP system.
+It enables seamless interaction between CompuTec AppEngine plugins and SAP Business One solutions, offering users enhanced capabilities for managing their ERP system.
 The CompuTec Web Client Start is installed during company activation.

 ---